Just a little about me…

 Licensed (2011) and Ordained in the work of the Gospel Ministry since 2014.

-My doctoral work is available on ProQuest.
-The dissertation title is Educating Local Church Representatives on Developing Integrated Trauma Care Ministries in the Clarksville-Montgomery County, Tennessee, Area to Care for Spouses of Soldiers Struggling with Combat Trauma.
+My doctoral work is available on ProQuest and titled, Educating Local Church Representatives on Developing Integrated Trauma Care Ministries in the Clarksville-Montgomery County, Tennessee, Area to Care for Spouses of Soldiers Struggling with Combat Trauma.